hori-group/two-step-design/README.md

 step1_compare_K.mat
 ```

-## 2. Step 2 of the proposed approach (Experiments reported in Subsection IV-C)
+## 2. Step 2 of the proposed approach (Experiments reported in Subsection 5.3.)

 ### Training and evaluation of the nonlinear control laws
 To design (train) 3500 sets of nonlinear control laws, execute the program as follows.